Welcome from our Pastor Father David Kowalski

 Christ's Teachings and Example - We begin with Sacred Scripture, but that is only the beginning.
 The Holy Spirit continues to guide and enlighten the Church , and fills it with God's wisdom so that we will not stray from the path that leads to eternal life.
 Read the Catechism of the Catholic Church.
 Study Sacred Scripture, the teachings of the Church Fathers, and the encyclicals of the Popes.
 Follow in Christ's footsteps and be guided by Christ in all your relationships.

 Christian Fellowship - We can't do it alone; we are not meant to; Christians are not 'lone rangers'.
 Become involved in parish organizations and ministries.
-Take advantage of Bible study groups, adult faith formation programs, and social activities like the parish picnic, dances, brunches, and other parish sponsored activities.
+Take advantage of Bible study groups, adult faith formation programs, and social activities like parish picnics, dances, brunches, and other parish-sponsored activities.

 Join us at St. Theresa's where you can participate in all four Pillars of the Spiritual Life.
 By weaving these four means for spiritual growth more and more deeply into our lives - Prayer, Sacraments, Christ's Teachings and Example, and Christian Fellowship - we will do our part to keep our lives anchored in heaven, so that no difficulty, opposition, or challenge can throw us off course.